 There is a place for everything

-Most of us have drawers for “junk” and spots in our files that are just for various things.
+Most of us have drawers for storing “junk” and spots in our files that are just for various things.
 In order to stay organized, you must find a place for everything and remember not to use catch-all areas in your home.
 If you can’t find a spot for something, maybe it is time to consider if you need it to begin with.

-The best way to begin to approach cluttered areas (where nothing seems to have its own, more specific home) is to go one drawer or shelf at a time.
+The best way to begin to approach cluttered and messy areas (where nothing seems to have its own, more specific home) is to go one drawer or shelf at a time.
 Sort through each item and ask yourself if it’s really something that you need to keep.
 If it holds sentimental value, then place it in a box or bin with other memories for safe keeping.
 If, however, you’re hanging onto it because you may use it someday, perhaps it’s time to part with it.
 Recycling those old menus and magazines or donating items to a resale shop are good ways to get rid of your unnecessary items without throwing them away.

 Once you’ve cleared out a single area, admire the work that you’ve done.
 Congratulating yourself on how great it looks will help motivate you to move onto the next cluttered area.